 User can get free software EAB at https://brtchip.com/eve-toolchains

-Here is step to flash \__Flash.bin into EVE4:
+Here are steps to flash the file “\__Flash.bin” into EVE4.

 Connect PC and EVE4

-Use MPSSE or FT4222 device to connect your PC and EVE4
+Use an MPSSE interface or an FT4222 device to directly connect your PC and EVE4.

-Open EAB and select an interface to EAV4 (FT4222/MPSSE)
+Flash EVE4

-Select EVE chip as BT817
+Open EAB and select the “FLASH UTILITIES” icon at the top of the Window.
+Then select the “Flash Programmer” tab and the “Program” tab within the top tab, as shown in Figure 40.

-Click button “PROGRAM”
+Next select the interface to EVE4 (this will be FT4222 or MPSSE) and select the EVE chip as BT817.